Roodster/ai2p-asd/README.md

 git commit -m "<commit-message>"
 ```

-When pushing (the first time u have to add 'origin <name-of-branch>').
+When pushing (the first time u have to add '--set-upstream origin <name-of-branch>').
 ```
 git push
 ```